 You can put whatever you want on your new computer; it’s just a matter of transferring the data and organizing it!

 Hard drives get laid out in fairly complex ways.
 Second-guessing how your disk heads move as part of a decision whether to use multiple partitions is not really a practical way to save a hard drive from failure.

 How you backup partitions depends on your backup software.
 Most allow you to backup multiple partitions into a single backup image file, but more than likely, you get to choose.

-Unallocated space as a hard disk partition is space that won’t be used.
+Unallocated space in a hard disk partition won’t be used.
 I’ll look at the two common ways to make unallocated space usable.